shreyashmehta/CatClicker/README.md

 # CatClicker
-Count the number of clicks on a particular cat using KnockoutJS
+Open the index.html file, select a partcular cat, click and see the count